louiscouston/starter-hugo-research-group/content/home/welcome.md

 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
 title: |
-  Theoretical and Applied Geophysical *fluid dynamics*
+  Theoretical and Applied
+  Geophysical *fluid dynamics*
+  Research Group
 hero_media: 428788.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.